emunozh/smum/docs/1-um.rst

            I_{E,construction} + I_{E,water pumping} + I_{E,waste}

-The total energy demand of a city is expressed as the total sum of all energy sectors.
+The total energy demand of a city is expressed as the total sum of all energy demands for the different energy sectors.
+Each energy sector energy demand is calculated, based on different components that are the cause of energy consumed.

+**Buildings:**
-The total energy consumption of the building sector is computed based on climatic conditions of the city (:math:`HDD` and :math:`CDD`) and energy consumption intensities based on building type.
+For the building sector the total energy consumption is computed based on climatic conditions of the city (:math:`HDD` and :math:`CDD`) and energy consumption intensities based on building type.